srinivas12viv/Spherical-Histogram/README.md

 The most traditional lattitude and longitude division of a unit sphere, generate bins with equal spacing of angle in both azimithul and polar directions.
 Such a bin division is not appropriate, because each bin has different area. **Example:** large bin areas at the equator and very samll bin areas at the poles (see aside figure).

-To understand the isotropy in the vector distribution, it is important for each bin to have equal area.
+To have fair vector distribution, it is important for each bin to have equal area.
 Thus the probability for a vector to fall in any bin is the same.

 In this code, a modified version of latitude/longitude division of sphere is coded ensuring equal area of each bin.